 She and her husband, Matt, have lived in Hilliard for 25 years.
 They have raised their children here and enjoy all that Hilliard has to offer.

-Cynthia’s term runs through December 2027.
+Tina’s four-year term runs through December 2025.

 Ed Merritt is the Director of Recreation and Parks for the City of Hilliard.